Business Crime & Corporate Fraud

 Business Crime Solicitors

-Our experienced team of legal specialists understands the complexities of business crime investigations and we possess the high level of skill and expertise required to provide the necessary advice and representation to those facing such charges.
+Our experienced team of legal specialists understands the complexities of corporate and business crime investigations and we possess the high level of skill and expertise required to provide the necessary support and representation to those facing such charges.

-We will act swiftly and robustly to minimise the impact on your business, your reputation and your livelihood and we will work tirelessly to protect your interests at all stages.
+We will act swiftly and robustly to minimise the impact on your company, your reputation and your livelihood and we will work tirelessly to protect your interests at all stages.

 In the event that you or your business is facing a criminal investigation from the Police or perhaps a governmental regulatory body, engaging the services of Clifford Johnston and Co. offers you the optimum chance of securing a positive outcome.
 Our credentials speak for themselves, having seen us shortlisted as finalists for Crime Team of the Year at the Manchester Legal Awards in both 2019 and 2020.